rcantini/rcantini.github.io/content/post/dogbreedclass/index.md

 ## Results

-In order to analyze the benefits introduced by the use of Transfer Learning and fine tuning, I compared the model described above with a simple CNN, trained from scratch with data augmentation, whose structure is showed below:
+In order to analyze the benefits introduced by the use of Transfer Learning and fine tuning, I compared the model described above with a simple CNN, trained from scratch with data augmentation, whose structure is shown below:
 ```python
 def build_simple_CNN():
     model = Sequential()